Who We Are

 Incorporated in 1982, the Netcare Foundation is a 501(c)(3) fundraising organization that raises funds to benefit the programs, clients and staff of Netcare Access.

-In addition to raising funds through individual donations and grants, the Foundation hosts two key fundraising events each year, which bring together sponsors, friends and supporters of Netcare.
+In addition to raising funds through individual donations and grants, the Foundation hosts fundraising activities throughout the year.